 12. Give a subtle nod to the season with bat stickers

 Prefer a more pared-back approach to your seasonal decor, but still want to get in the decorating spirit?
 Add these bat stickers, from Etsy, to your window for a nod to the season.
-They come in a pack of four in the same size or 14 in varying size – we love the latter for a more artistic effect.
+They come in a pack of four in the same size or 14 in varying sizes.
+We love the latter for a more artistic effect.

 Pair with a white voile window treatment to add a haunted house effect.